-- The structure of the total remuneration package (TRP) including base salary, other benefits, short term incentive (bonus) and share-based long term incentive for the CEO and Executive KMP; - The mechanism to be used to review and benchmark the competitiveness of this TRP; - The Key Performance Indicators (KPIs) to be set for the CEO and Executive KMP for each financial year; - Changes in the amounts of different components of the TRP following annual performance review against set KPIs; - Performance rights to be awarded to the CEO and specified Executives under the Company's Long Term Incentive Plan and setting of associated performance indicators for future assessment; - Determination of the number of performance rights vesting at the end of each three year assessment period, based on financial performance indicators previously established; and - The remuneration and any other benefits of the Non-Executive Directors.
+- The structure of the total remuneration package (TRP) including base salary, other benefits, short term incentive (bonus) and share-based long term incentive for the CEO; - The mechanism to be used to review and benchmark the competitiveness of this TRP; - The Key Performance Indicators (KPIs) to be set for the CEO; - · Changes in the amounts of different components of the TRP following annual performance review of the CEO; - Decision on whether the Long Term Incentive Plan will be offered for any year, Performance rights to be awarded to the CEO and specified Executives under this plan when offered and setting of associated performance indicators for future assessment; - Determination of the number of performance rights vesting at the end of each three year assessment period of the Long Term Incentive Plan, based on financial performance indicators previously established; and - The remuneration and any other benefits of the Non-Executive Directors.

-The Remuneration Committee comprises three independent Non-Executive directors, Dr Merilyn Sleigh (Chair), Cheryl Hayman and Graeme A Billings.
-The Company Secretary acts as secretary of the Remuneration Committee.
+The Remuneration Committee consists of four independent Non-Executive directors, Dr Merilyn Sleigh (Chair), Cheryl Hayman, Rupert Harrington and Graeme Billings.
+The Company Secretary may act as secretary of the Remuneration Committee.
 The Board Chairperson and any other Non-Executive Directors may attend committee meetings in an ex officio capacity.
-Executives including the CEO, and any advisors retained by the Committee attend by invitation.
-More information on Remuneration Committee meetings held during the year and Directors' attendance at these meetings can be found on page 9 of this report.
+Executives including the CEO, and any advisors retained by the Committee may attend by invitation.
+More information on Remuneration Committee meetings held during the year and Directors' attendance at these meetings can be found on page 10 of this report.